-Riuh Bazaar at APW Bangsar is one of the newest pop up bazaars in the Klang Valley, which only started operations in August 2017.
-To date, they have successfully run a number of Riuh bazaars at APW Bangsar.
+Riuh Bazaar at APW Bangsar is one of the newest pop-up bazaars in the Klang Valley, which only started operations in August 2017.
+To date, they have successfully run several Riuh bazaars at APW Bangsar.

-The printing business has ceased operations, and the building has been turned into an event and exhibition space which is rented out.
+The printing business has ceased operations, and the building has been turned into an event and exhibition space that is rented out.

 Riuh Bazaar APW Bangsar

 So, what makes this bazaar so special?
-To be honest, the Green Daun visited this pop-up bazaar and found that the organisers had actually created a very lifestyle and hipster concept bazaar utilizing an industrial space.
+The Green Daun visited this pop-up bazaar and found that the organisers had actually created a very lifestyle and hipster concept bazaar utilizing an industrial space.

-This is also in line with international standards where vendors are carefully selected for the bazaar, hence you will not be seeing the regular cheap things from other bazaars.
+This is also in line with international standards where vendors are carefully selected for the bazaar; hence you will not see the regular cheap things from other bazaars.

-Riuh is also branded as a creative platform and not just another bazaar or market, with the inclusion of workshops, specialty items, creative vendors, unique foods and live entertainment that makes up the overall Riuh atmosphere.
+Riuh is also branded as a creative platform and not just another bazaar or market, with workshops, speciality items, creative vendors, unique foods, and live entertainment, making up the overall Riuh atmosphere.

-This is something new that Malaysians don’t usually come across when attending any of the local bazaars that are in shopping malls.
+This is something new that Malaysians don’t usually encounter when attending any of the local bazaars in shopping malls.

-Most of the time, vendors are selling common items which are supplied and you may have already seen them sold in stores or online platforms.
+Most of the time, vendors are selling common items supplied, and you may have already seen them sold in stores or online platforms.

-Riuh’s direction sees more creative and lifestyle people, those who personally hand make items which are different and not found elsewhere.
+Riuh’s direction sees more creative and lifestyle people, those who personally hand make items that are different and not found elsewhere.

-Well, items that are more unique would be the term, hence visiting the pop up bazaar was rather different and interesting compared to the regular shopping mall bazaars.
+More unique items would be the term, hence visiting the pop-up bazaar was rather different and interesting compared to the regular shopping mall bazaars.

-During our visit here, I saw the pop up stores being divided into two main sections.
+During our visit here, I saw the pop-up stores is divided into two main sections.
 The carts used were cleverly designed and perfect for all kinds of vendors.

-There is an outdoors open area where children and adults were seen playing with bubbles, taking photos and having a great time.
+There is an outdoors open area where children and adults played with bubbles, took photos, and had a great time.

-Surrounding the event main area, you can find a coffee cafe and some other cafes where you can just sit down in the air conditioned area to relax.
+Surrounding the event main area, you can find a coffee cafe and some other cafes where you can sit down in the air-conditioned area to relax.

-Special sections with tables and chairs was also provided for those who wanted to eat or take a break from walking around here.
+Special sections with tables and chairs were also provided for those who wanted to eat or take a break from walking around here.

 Riuh Food Bazaar

 In the food bazaar section, two rows of kiosks offered a good mix of local and international choices.
-One that caught our eye was no other than the Nasi Lemak Burger, a trending dish that was sold out by 4.00 PM.
+One that caught our eye was no other than the Nasi Lemak Burger; a trending dish sold out by 4.00 PM.

-Other food include healthy combinations of organic food and juices, and also popular state dishes like Laksa Sarawak, and Nasi Dagang from Terengganu.
+Other foods include healthy combinations of organic food and juices and popular state dishes like Laksa Sarawak and Nasi Dagang from Terengganu.

 Generally, the choices offered here are quite interesting as I noticed many of the visitors coming here to have meals and snacks.